 A New Hampshire Rental Application is an indispensable tool for landlords, designed to gather essential information required for adequate tenant vetting.

-Additionally, ensure compliance with housing discrimination laws to avoid potential lawsuits and access other landlord resources, such as the New Hampshire Fair Housing Laws and the New Hampshire Sex Offender Registry.
+Ensure compliance with housing discrimination laws to avoid potential lawsuits and access other resources, such as the New Hampshire Fair Housing Laws and the Sex Offender Registry.

-Ensure you’re aware of the state laws before moving forward with a lease agreement.
+Ensure you know the state laws before moving forward with a lease agreement.

-Property owners must follow New Hampshire state law when they issue rental applications.
+Property owners must follow state law when they issue rental applications.
+This means:

-- Pet Deposits: Landlords may not charge a pet deposit in New Hampshire, so some property owners charge monthly pet fees, which the state allows.
+- Pet Deposits: Landlords may not charge a pet deposit, so some property owners charge monthly pet fees, which the state allows.

 - Local Financial Institution: The security deposit must be held in trust at a local bank, savings and loan association, or credit union within New Hampshire.

-- Application Fees: Even though there is no specific maximum limit to an application fee, landlords and property owners should ensure they charge a fair fee similar to the cost of processing the rental application .
+- Fee limits: Even though there is no specific maximum limit to a fee, landlords and property owners should charge a fair fee similar to the screening process cost. .

 Housing Discrimination Lawsuits

-According to the Concord Monitor, a local newspaper in New Hampshire, housing discrimination is banned under the Federal Fair Housing Act, and redlining neighborhoods was prohibited in 1965.
+According to the Concord Monitor, housing discrimination is banned under the Federal Fair Housing Act, and redlining neighborhoods was prohibited in 1965.

 However, housing discrimination persists in some neighborhoods in the state.
 You need to ensure that you do not face housing discrimination lawsuits, as it can make it much more difficult for you to rent your property.
 Make sure you collect the information you need without facing accusations of discrimination.

-Below, you can download a New Hampshire rental application in PDF or Word format:
+Below, you can download our New Hampshire rental application in PDF or Word format: